cognitive-engineering-lab/aquascope/README.md

 Further documentation on the syntax and configuration of Aquascope blocks will be provided once the interface is more stable.

+### Local Playground

+Running the provided [playground](https://cognitive-engineering-lab.github.io/aquascope/) locally is also easy.
+First, you'll need to follow the above *from source* installation instructions.
+Then, you can launch the server by running `cargo make playground` and navigate to [`localhost:5173`](http://localhost:5173/) to explore.

+> Note, the local playground **does not** run the tool within a sandbox.
+This makes the local version quicker, but don't run any malicious programs.

 <!--
 ### Available visualizations